 Follow-On Rifle: Murata 18 Year rifle, adopted in 1885

 The Japanese Murata Type 18

-A special thanks to Doss White, Dr. Stanley Zielinski, and Chip Goddard for their information!
+A special thanks to Doss White, Dr. Stanley Zielinski, and Chip Goddard for their help and information!

 Japanese Imported Arms of the Early Meiji Era, Edited by Joseph P. Koss, Jr, Francis C. Allen Press, 2011

 Japanese Murata rifles 1880 -1897, Dr. Stanley Zeilinski, Lodestone, 2010

 Military Rifles of Japan, 5th Ed., Honeycutt & Anthony, Julien books, 2001

 Early Made Japanese Military Small Arms Ammunition, Teruaki Isomura, Tokyo, 1984; US reprint)